 Add cream, thyme, and bay leaf and bring to a simmer, stirring often to prevent boiling over.
 Continue to simmer until sauce thickens considerably, about 10 minutes.
 Remove from heat and discard thyme sprig and bay leaf.

-Add the cheeses a handful at a time.
-Season with salt and pepper.
-Serve immediately with soft pretzels, chips, and jerky.
+Add the cheeses a handful at a time and stir until melted.
+Do not allow to boil or the cheese will become grainy.
+Season with salt and pepper and serve immediately with soft pretzels, chips, and jerky.